gjones01/Ferrari-VS-McClaren-Race-Strategy/README.md

 **1. Introduction**

 At the **2024 Italian Grand Prix**, Ferrari and McClaren took two different approaches:
-    - Ferrari opted for a one-stop strategy, maximizing track position at the expense of staying on older tires.
+    - Ferrari opted for a one-stop strategy, maximizing track position at the expense of staying on older tyres.
-    - McClaren opted for a two-stop strategy, prioritizing racing pace at the expense of pitting an additional time.
+    - McLaren opted for a two-stop strategy, prioritizing racing pace at the expense of pitting an additional time.

+*While both Ferrari drivers followed the one-stop and both McLaren drivers followed the two-stop, this project specifically focuses on Charles Leclerc and Lando Norris.*
+<br><br>

 What this project analyzes:
-- Which strategy was more effective and why
+- Comparing Leclerc's one-stop strategy versus Norris' two-stop strategy.
 - Telemetry differences between Leclerc and Norris
-- How tire degredation and car upgrades influenced the race outcome
+- How tyre degredation and car upgrades influenced the race outcome

 Charles Leclerc went on to win the 2024  Italian Grand Prix, deploying Ferrari's one-stop strategy while Lando Norris finished P3, behind his teammate Oscar Piastri.
 This projects aims to reveal smaller details that contributed to Leclerc coming out on top despite Lando Norris having solid qualfying pace.